 - Chop the onion, garlic and chilli.
 Heat the oil in a large frying pan and add the onion, garlic and chilli and fry gently for 5 mins until soft.

-- Add the tinned chopped tomatoes, sea salt, vinegar, brown sugar, paprika and oregano.
+- Chop the chopped tomatoes and add those to the pan with the sea salt, vinegar, brown sugar, paprika and oregano.
 Fry for another 2-3 minutes.

-- Add the passata, stock, orzo, peppers and chickpeas.
+- Add the passata, stock, orzo, peppers.
+Finally, drain the chickpeas and add those too.
 Simmer for about 15 mins, stirring occasionally, until the orzo is cooked.

-- Stir through the chopped kale and parsley and wilt for a minute or two.
+- Stir through the chopped kale and parsley and wilt for the last minute or two.
 Season to taste.

 Notes

-- I topped mine with some extra roasted cherry tomatoes and some cashew parmesan
+- I topped mine with some extra roasted cherry tomatoes.

 - If you want it gluten-free you can replace the orzo with rice.
 You may need a little more water.
 It will also take a little longer to cook.